lsjzw5/MSBA/README.md

-# MSBA_Intro_to_Machine_Learning

-  This repo is for the exercises completed for course STA380, Introduction to Machine Learning (Summer 2021)

-  Program: Master of Science in Business Analytics, University of Texas at Austin
+# University of Texas at Austin, MSBA Program

+  This repo is for all school related projects